 Note: While trying the above methods, instruct your kids and pets to stay far away from the treated area.

-How to Prevent Bed Bugs?
+How to Prevent Bed Bugs in an Apartment?

 While eliminating bed bugs, it’s crucial to follow the below tips to prevent their future infestation.